rgrannell1/utils/README.md

 [![Build Status](https://travis-ci.org/rgrannell1/utils.svg?branch=master)](https://travis-ci.org/rgrannell1/utils)

-A monorepository for publishing utility modules
+A monorepository for publishing my utility modules 🎁⚙️

+This module contains code I constantly copied as per-package utilities, and a few experimental modules & build systems.
+Feel free to clone / contribute, but these modules are **NOT** production-ready yet.

 ## Packages